 Since its inception, the Company has incurred a net operating loss.
 Accordingly, no provision has been made for income taxes.

-3. Stock issued for services and stock bonus The value of the stock issued for services is based on management's estimate of the fair market value of the services rendered.
+3. Stock issued for services

+The value of the stock issued for services is based on management's estimate of the fair market value of the services rendered.